elphick/pandera-utils/README.md

 Pandera utils is a collection of utilities for working with the [pandera](https://pandera.readthedocs.io/en/stable/) library.

+- units of measure
 - convert column name aliases
+- rounding
-- calculated columns
+- nullable integers
+- extended categorical maps
-- rounded columns
+- calculations